AndrasKovacs/pny1-assignment/DepTC.md

 - Visibility modifiers on module imports and exports
 - The order of class constraints in classes, instances and definitions

-Coherent classes also have the "diamond" property (see e. g.
-[Edward Kmett](https://www.youtube.com/watch?v=hIZxTQP1ifo)), namely that there could be multiple derivations of *constraint entailment*, but all derivations result in the same instance:
+Coherence implies the "diamond" property (see e. g.
+[Edward Kmett](https://www.youtube.com/watch?v=hIZxTQP1ifo)), namely that there could be multiple derivations of *constraint entailment*, but all derivations yield in the same instance:

 ```